-When somebody you love hurts you or your child, the shock, anger and sadness can be paralyzing.
-Silverman & Silverman, Attorneys at Law, empower you to take action, to escape the abuse and to protect your family from harm.
-If you have been falsely accused of domestic violence, the effect on your family and relationship with your children can be equally damaging.
+When somebody you love hurts you or your children, the shock, anger and sadness can be paralyzing.
+I work to empower you to take action to escape the abuse and to protect your Family Court from harm.
+Or, if you have been falsely accused of domestic violence, the effect on your Family Court and relationship with your children can be equally damaging.

-During the 20+ years since our firm was established, we witnessed many changes in California’s laws giving victims greater access to the protection of law enforcement and the courts.
-Our lawyers offer compassionate and respectful advice about your legal rights during a difficult time.
-We help you obtain a domestic violence restraining order (DVRO) forbidding your abuser from contacting you and we pursue appropriate action in the courts to protect your children in child custody-and-visitation matters.
-If you have been falsely accused of domestic violence, we will vigorously defend your rights.
+In the 20+ years since my firm was established, I have witnessed many changes in California’s laws giving victims greater access to the protection of law enforcement and the courts.
+I offer compassionate and respectful advice about your legal rights during a difficult time.
+I help you obtain a domestic violence restraining order (DVRO) forbidding your abuser from contacting you and I pursue appropriate action in the courts to protect your children in child custody and visitation matters.
+Or, if you have been falsely accused of domestic violence, I will vigorously defend your rights.

-If you and your children are in immediate danger, call 911 – do not delay.
-If you can leave, take your children to the home of a family member or friend, a shelter or another safe place — you are not waiving your rights to your property in a divorce, which is unfortunately a common myth.
-You have helpful resources available to you to escape your abuser, including the National Domestic Violence Hotline, at 1.800.799.7233 or 1.800.787.3224 (TTY), or online at www.ndvh.org.
+If you and your children are in immediate danger, call 911.
+Do not delay.
+If you can leave, take your children to the home of a Family Court member or friend, a shelter or another safe place.
+You are not waiving your rights to your property in a divorce, which is unfortunately a common myth.
+You have helpful resources available to you to escape your abuser, including the National Domestic Violence Hotline at 1-800-799-7233 or 1-800-787-3224 (TTY), or online at www.ndvh.org.

 How to obtain a protective order

 To prevent your abuser from contacting you or your children, you can obtain a restraining order from the civil court.
-Usually, the court issues an emergency order that becomes active as soon as your abuser is served, a temporary restraining order (TRO) and schedules a hearing to decide whether to grant the permanent order (DVRO), to extend it and for how long.
-The abuser faces criminal charges and a potential jail sentence for violation of a restraining order.
-Our family lawyers help you prepare for your hearing and remain with you throughout the process.
+Usually, the Court issues an emergency order that becomes active as soon as your abuser is served a temporary restraining order (TRO) and then schedules a hearing to decide whether to grant a permanent order (DVRO), to extend it and for how long.
+The abuser faces criminal charges and a potential jail sentence for violating a restraining order.
+As a Family Court-law lawyer, I help you prepare for your hearing and remain with you throughout the process.

 Domestic violence (DV) considerations in child-custody issues

 The court considers whether spousal abuse occurred when making child custody and visitation decisions, even if your child was never physically harmed.
-Depending on your circumstances, we may motion the court to:
+Depending on your circumstances, I may motion the court to: